Courses and Requirements

 Senior concentrators complete the Senior Seminar (550) in the fall of the senior year.
 Each student in 550 will complete a senior project.

-Candidates for honors must have an average of at least 3.67 in 9 of their philosophy courses, have earned an A on their senior project, and submit and successfully defend orally a final version of their senior project during the spring semester of their senior year.
+Candidates for honors must have an average of at least 3.7 in all of their philosophy courses and have earned an A on their senior project.

 A minor in philosophy can be of two kinds: standard (five courses consisting of one course from among 100, 200 or 240; 201, 203 and two other courses, one of which must be at the 400 level); or thematic (five courses in philosophy that are thematically related, one of which must be at the 400 level).
 Students who wish to declare a thematic minor should submit a list of the thematically related courses to the Chair of the department, with an explanation of how the courses are thematically linked.
 The student should submit a copy of that explanation, with the Chair's signature of approval, with the Declaration of Minor form.
 Non-Hamilton courses will not normally count toward the minor.

 First-year students, sophomores, and juniors may enroll in 200, 201, 203 or 240 with no prerequisites.

 An introduction to informal methods of evaluating claims and arguments in everyday life.
 Emphasis on the recognition of bad reasoning, nonrational persuasion, and the evaluation of explanations and arguments.
 Includes lecture, discussion and small group interaction.
 (Writing-intensive.)
 Open to first-year students only.
 Maximum enrollment, 16.
 Doran.